 A subadvisor is an investment management firm that typically partners with a mutual fund investment advisor to help with the day-to-day management of the fund.
 They often provide specialized expertise in a specific type of investment strategy.
 This could include building an appropriate asset allocation, choosing securities or rebalancing the fund’s portfolio.
-If you want some help managing your investment portfolio, check out financial advisors in your area.
+If you want help managing your investment portfolio, check out SmartAsset’s free financial advisor matching tool.

-What Is a Subadvisor, and How Do They Work?
+What Is a Subadvisor, and What Do They Do?

 A subadvisor is responsible for managing some or all of the investment decisions of a fund.
 Subadvisors usually work with mutual fund investment advisors, but exchange-traded fund (ETF) advisors may use them as well.
 They can adhere to the advisor’s existing investment strategy or pursue strategies that that advisor may not use yet.
 As a result, the hiring of a subadvisor makes it relatively easy to expand a fund’s investment versatility.